FeedMapping/Schema/README.md

 ![Unit DNA](https://user-images.githubusercontent.com/36441664/101109773-3c0d2780-360a-11eb-9f21-57e2707c7d1e.jpg)

-Have you ever notice that the said hydrogen bonds are built with both of the number two (2) and (3).
+Have you ever notice that the said hydrogen bonds are built with both of the number two (2) and three (3).
 They are even exist in a single unit of _[DNA](https://en.wikipedia.org/wiki/DNA)_.

 [![Single DNA](https://user-images.githubusercontent.com/36441664/131957473-5a815492-a5f6-49be-9762-9a8921d95dc2.png)](https://translate.google.com/translate?js=n&sl=id&tl=en&u=https://github.com/chetabahana/tensorflow/wiki/Untouched-Intelligences#frame)